peter9825/SkillFinder/README.md

 # SkillFinder

-Python application that retrieves candidate data from a remote API, stores it in a SQLite database, and provides an interactive GUI for filtering and displaying candidate information.
-It is designed to help users quickly identify candidates based on specific criteria, such as minimum years of experience and college graduate status.
+Python application that retrieves candidate data from a remote API, stores it in an SQLite database and provides an interactive GUI for filtering and displaying candidate information.
+It is designed to help users quickly identify candidates based on specific criteria such as minimum years of experience and college graduate status.